arthurfreitascardoso/raspberry_bt_transmitter/README.md

 # raspberry_bt_transmitter
-Program to send serial Bluetooth data to any device
+Program to send serial Bluetooth data to any device using library pybluez (https://github.com/karulis/pybluez)